 How do you feel about yourself?
 Do you like you?
-Your self-impression informs your behaviour.
+Your self-impression informs your behavior.
 How we feel about ourselves directly influences the way we approach decision making in our day-to-day actions, and good self-regard is necessary to truly engage fully with everything life can offer us.
-Believing in our own dignity is central to leading a dignified existence, and not believing in it is a root of just the opposite.
+Believing in our own dignity is central to leading a dignified existence, and not believing in it, is a root of just the opposite.
 If you struggle with self-esteem that is perfectly normal, most teens do.
 Your teenage years can be some of the toughest of your life, but you should also like the person you are.
 If you happen to be struggling with self-esteem contact one of our counsellors today and begin believing in yourself.

 By listening to the voices that tell us we are capable, we cultivate good self-esteem.
 This enables youth to act independently and readily assume responsibility for life.
 It helps us know how to handle positive and negative emotions.
 Listening to the voices that tell us we are not capable, we cultivate low self-esteem.
 This leads us to avoid trying new things, and feel unworthy of love.
 Low esteem leads us to put down our own talents and abilities and become easily influenced by others, especially bullies.
 Don’t let low self-esteem get in the way of your life and the opportunities it has to offer.

 If you find yourself wondering what your teen was thinking, the answer may be “not much.”
 Teens often make snap judgments based on impulse, especially when situations come up quickly, leaving teens with little time to sort through the pros and cons.